status-im/nim-json-rpc/README.md

 ### `createRpcSigs`

-To make things more readable and allow better static checking client side, Json-Rpc supports generating wrappers for client RPCs using `createRpcSigs`.
+To make things more readable and allow better static checking client side, `json_rpc` supports generating wrappers for client RPCs using `createRpcSigs`.

 This macro takes a type name and the path of a file containing forward declarations of procedures that you wish to convert to client RPCs.
 The transformation generates procedures that match the forward declarations provided, plus a `client` parameter in the specified type.